 Add the almond milk, then add the vinegar.
 Pour batter into prepared cake pans, tap pans on the counter to level them out, then bake for ~40 minutes, or until surface springs back when touched.
 Flip cakes onto wire cooling racks and let cool completely before frosting.

 In a small bowl, whisk together the protein powder and cocoa.

 In a large bowl, stir together the almond milk, syrup and stevia.
 Add the dry ingredients and whisk together.
 Frost the cake.
 Slice and serve!

 If you want a less dense cake, you can try reducing the pumpkin by 1 cup and increasing the almond milk by 1 cup.

 I sliced the cake into 10 slices, but I would recommend slicing it into 12 or even 16.
 Because this cake is high in fiber and protein, it is incredibly filling.
 You see that giant slice of cake in the pictures?
 I would say that has the same fullness factor as two giant bowls of oatmeal!

 Oh, and don’t worry, I’ll perfect that Red Velvet soon enough 🙂

-EDIT: I perfected the Red Velvet!
+EDIT: I finally perfected a Healthy Red Velvet Cake!!!